 March is Problem Gambling Awareness Month.
 The initiative was launched in 2003 by the National Council on Problem Gambling (NCPG).
 The goals of this national campaign are:

 - To increase public awareness of problem gambling and the availability of prevention, treatment & recovery services.

 - To encourage healthcare providers to screen clients for problem gambling.

 This annual initiative has never been as crucial as this year, considering the fact many states have regulated and allowed sports betting, online casinos, and poker in recent years.
 The way this problem is addressed – or not addressed according to statistics – can deteriorate the situation in the US.

 - March is Problem Gambling Awareness Month in the US

-- The need for proper funding against this addiction is crucial in 2020
+- The need for proper funding against this addiction is crucial

 - There’s a lack of public awareness on the matter at the federal level